istio/istio.io/content/en/blog/2025/ambient-multicluster/index.md

 and even without overlap, the underlying infrastructure would need configuration to route cross-cluster traffic.

 Cross-cluster connectivity also presents security challenges.
-Pod-to-pod traffic will leave cluster boundaries and pods need to accept connections from outside the cluster.
+Pod-to-pod traffic will traverse cluster boundaries and pods will accept connections from outside the cluster.
-Without strong controls, an attacker could exploit a vulnerable pod, or intercept unencrypted traffic.
+Without identity verification at the edge of the cluster and strong encryption, an outside attacker could exploit a vulnerable pod or intercept unencrypted traffic.

 A multicluster solution must securely connect clusters and do so through simple, declarative APIs that keep pace with dynamic environments.

-## Key components
+## Key Components

 Ambient multicluster extends ambient with new components and minimal APIs to securely connect clusters using ambient's lightweight, modular architecture.
 It builds on the namespace sameness model -- a service in namespace `foo` in one cluster is treated as the same logical service as `foo` in another -- so services keep their existing DNS names across clusters, allowing you to control cross-cluster communication without changing application code.

-### East-west gateways
+### East-West Gateways

 Each cluster has an east-west gateway with a globally routable IP acting as an entry point for cross-cluster communication.
 A ztunnel connects to the remote cluster's east-west gateway, identifying the destination service by its namespaced name.